FY 2013 Grant Announcement (Initial):

 The NHPRC staff will acknowledge receipt of the application soon after we receive it.
 The following evaluation criteria and weights will be used by NHPRC staff and other reviewers to form recommendations.

-- The likelihood that the project will result in a sustainable electronic records archives based on the applicant's analysis of the field and its work plan.
+1. The probability that the project will result in electronic records preserved and available for public access.
 (30 percent)

 Application Review Process